 Mesenchymal stem cells (MSC) are a well-characterized population of adult stem cells.
 They have the potential to develop into mature cells that produce fat, cartilage, bone, tendons, and muscle [1, 2].
-The developmental plasticity of MSC has generated tremendous interest because of the potential use of mesenchymal stem cells in regenerative medicine to replace damaged tissues.
+These properties, in combination with their developmental plasticity, have generated tremendous interest because of the potential use of MSC in regenerative medicine.
+The fetal liver is the source of early hematopoietic cells and is considered a source of pluripotent stem cells [3].
 MSC cultured without serum in the presence of transformation growth factors will differentiate into chondrocytes.
 In contrast, MSC cultured in serum with ascorbic acid and dexamethasone will differentiate into osteoblasts.
+MSC have the capability for renewal and differentiation into various lineages of mesenchymal tissues.
 With their renewal capability, MSC have the potential to be transplanted into an injured site or seeded on a biomimetic scaffold to generate appropriate tissue constructs.

-HMSC-ad from ScienCell Research Laboratories are isolated from horse adipose tissue.
-HMSC-ad are cryopreserved at passage one and delivered frozen.
+HMSC-he from ScienCell Research Laboratories are isolated from human liver.
+HMSC-he are cryopreserved at passage one and delivered frozen.
 Each vial contains >5 x 105 cells in 1 ml volume.
-HMSC-ad are characterized by immunofluorescence with antibodies specific to CD44, CD90, and lipid staining after differentiation.
-HMSC-ad are negative for mycoplasma, bacteria, yeast and fungi.
-HMSC-ad are guaranteed to further culture under the conditions provided by ScienCell Research Laboratories.
+HMSC-he are characterized by immunofluorescence with antibodies specific to CD73, CD90, CD105 and lipid staining after differentiation.
+HMSC-he are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HMSC-he are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.